 Family-Friendly Fun at Framlingham Castle in Suffolk

 Framlingham Castle is a fabulous example of a medieval castle in Suffolk and it’s a great place for a day out with the family.
-I would say that it is the best castle in the country but that would be totally biased because I am from Framlingham and have many fabulous childhood memories of Framlingham Castle.
+I would say that it is the best castle in England but that would be totally biased because I am from Framlingham and have many fabulous childhood memories of Framlingham Castle.